 Right or wrong exists within the realm of judgment, also known as the realm of darkness.
 While we think we are exercising free-will when we are making right or wrong choices, we are not… we are robotic within the realm of judgment.

 “There is no such thing as right or wrong, there are only life lessons, consequences, and opportunities for personal growth.”

 Love on the other hand is the realm of acceptance and forgiveness.
 Love is the realm of lightness.
 Our true free-will is only exercised when we choose love over judgment.

 Those are the only two choices we have which impact how we interpret everything happening in our respective lives.

 Our thoughts and actions generate energy; this energy multiplies and creates a frequency.
 The more we generate the energy of compassion, love, acceptance, the more the frequency will get amplified worldwide for others to do the same.

 The more we continue to be self-righteous, judgmental, unwilling to accept differences when people are simply practicing their liberties, the more chaos will continue to multiple.

-In quantum science, every dimension is a reflection of the other.
+In quantum science, every dimension reflects the other.
 When you change just one resonance, it also reflects onto the others.
 The saying: It only takes one person to change the world — is true.

-“We need to give each other a break and seek to understand each other, seek to accept our differences and imperfections, and chose love over judgment.”
+“We need to give each other a break and seek to understand each other, seek to accept our differences and imperfections, and choose love over judgment.”

 Life as an imperfect human being is an evolution of learning and growing.
 It’s a team sport that requires being willing to get dirty.
 Love and acceptance set us all free; judgements and self-righteousness only serve to ensnare us.
 Choose wisely friends.